VETERANS DAY WALK

 What were the results of last year's Pearland Veterans Day Walk?

-Last year's walk raised more than $8,000 for Texas veterans fighting battles within and for the Pearland VFW Post 7109.
+Last year's walk set a new record, raising more than $11,000 for Texas veterans fighting battles within and for the Pearland VFW Post 7109.
 Read the full article here.

 How can I get more information about the Walk?